 After our time underground we enjoyed some sun and cervezas on the grounds of the cenote, before boarding the “can” back to Cancun.

 Once the rest of the “English-speakers” had been dropped at their hotels, Scott and I were let off at the ferry terminal where we just made the 8:30pm ferry.
 After grabbing some tacos and homemade churros in town, we launched the dingy and made our way back to Sea Life, collapsing for the night.

 It was a long day, but a great way to see some sights of inland Mexico.
-Here are some more photos we took.
+Here are some more photos.

 “Shells Sink, Dreams Float.
 Life’s Good On Our Boat!”

 One thought on “Our Day-Long Tour To Chichen Itza”